Travian Sousa

-Travian Anthony Sousa (born September 19, 2001) is an American professional soccer player who plays as a left-back for FC Tulsa on loan from Major League Soccer club Seattle Sounders FC.
+Travian Anthony Sousa (born September 19, 2001) is an American professional soccer player who plays as a left-back for Danish 2nd Division for AB.

 Club career

 Youth

 Sousa played in the US Soccer Development Academy for Sacramento Republic after joining them from Ballistic United SC in 2016.
 In total, Sousa made 82 appearances in the USSDA, scoring a total of 24 goals.

 Hamburger SV

 In July 2019, Sousa moved to Germany, joining the Hamburger SV acacdemy.
 Sousa went on to make 14 appearances with the team's U-19s in the A-Junioren Bundesliga, tallying four assists.
 Sousa also made two appearances for Hamburger SV II in the Regionalliga Nord.
 He left Hamburg in October 2020, reportedly having his contract terminated for "disciplinary reasons", but the player saying the decision was "mutual" between both player and club.

 Sporting Kansas City II

 On January 29, 2021, Sousa returned to the United States, joining USL Championship club Sporting Kansas City II.
 Sousa and Kansas City mutually agreed to terminate his contract with the club on September 23, 2021, without him making an appearance for the club.